arainho/secure-git-workshop/README.md

 ```

 ### 2. Required software
-In terms of packages install the following:
+In terms of packages you need the following:
 ```
 - git
 - make